OLIPLICHE/My-Portfolio/README.md

 ![screenshot](image/short.png)

 This Website page contains three sections.
-First section, the "Header" is simply an introduction.
-Second section is were you find Most of the Project done so far.
-Third section is about me, were to find me on Social media, and a contact form is provided in this section.
+The first section, the Header, is simply an introduction.
+The second section is where you find most of the completed projects.
+The third section is my social media and the contact form.
 My Portfolio has a popup interactions, all elements (background and icons, logo) were exported from Figma phototype.
 Also, I parse a Figma design to create a UI.
 In the form, the data is collected by using `Formspree service(https://formspree.io/html)`.

 ## Built With